indianmoody/miniProjects/Stacks/readme.txt

-This is am implementation of Stack data structure using an array.
+"ArrayStack.java": This is am implementation of Stack data structure using an array.
+"LinkedListStack.java": This is am implementation of Stack data structure using a Linked List.

 The implemented methods are:
 push(int x) : assigns x on top of Stack and increases the size